 As he walked across the stage at graduation, he saw his grandmother in the audience, and was struck by the meaning of that moment.

 “My grandmother is the strongest woman I know.
-She migrated from Mexico, worked in the fields, and had done so much in her life.
-I’d never seen her cry before.
-Seeing her at UCLA, and seeing her cry, made me see the long path my family and I had taken to be there, and how life-changing this event was for my family,” Morgan said.
+She worked in the fields and had done so much in her life.
+I’d never seen her cry before, so seeing her cry at my graduation, made me see the long path my family and I had taken to be there, and how life-changing this event was for my family,” Morgan said.
 “It’s not just about me.
-Now my family will always have an alumni from UCLA, and it’s going to open the door for everyone in my family – everyone I’m connected to will have that.”
+Now my family will always have an alumni from UCLA, and it’s going to open the door for my family and everyone I’m connected with.”